-- outbred, which are genetically heterogeneous; - inbred, which are genetically identical; - hybrid, which are the offspring of two different inbred parents; - · spontaneous mutant, which contain a naturally occurring genetic mutation (such as immune deficiency); and - · other genetically modified research models, including knock-out models with one or more disabled genes and transgenic animals.
+- outbred, which are genetically heterogeneous; - inbred, which are genetically identical; - hybrid, which are the offspring of two different inbred parents; - · spontaneous mutant, which contain a naturally occurring genetic mutation (such as immune deficiency); and - other genetically modified research models, including knock-out models with one or more disabled genes and transgenic animals.

 We also offer proprietary, disease-specific mouse and rat models used to find new treatments for diseases such as diabetes, obesity, and cardiovascular and kidney disease.
-We are presently focusing our disease model program on five areas of research: cardiovascular, metabolic, renal, oncology and central nervous system, which provides overlapping disease modalities that support multiple uses of certain models.
+We are presently focusing our disease model program on five areas of research: oncology, central nervous system, metabolic, cardiovascular and renal diseases.